p0deje/atlas/README.md

 #### #undelegateEvents()

-Removes all of the view's delegated events.
+Removes all delegated events of the view.

 ## Roadmap